The following provides information on how Blackboard is supported at Cal Poly Pomona:

 - Once the building block is acquired, installed, configured, and basic functionality tested (on the test system), the requester will be notified and asked to proceed with pilot testing.
 Once pilot testing is complete, the requester is responsible for following-up with LMS support as to whether or not the building block meets their needs, if their testing was successful, and if any issues were encountered.

 - Depending on successfulness and completion time of pilot testing, LMS support will schedule to make the building block available system-wide and the requester will be notified of this schedule.
-Note: Installation of Blackboard Building Blocks or other Bb-integrated tools are performed only during the Quarterly Maintenance period.
+Note: Installation of Blackboard Building Blocks or other Bb-integrated tools are performed only during the End of Term Maintenance period.

 - Any building block developers and/or vendors contacting eLearning about new instructional building blocks should be instructed to contact the faculty.